Akilrahman/Time_Series_Anomaly_Detection/README.md

 ## Dataset

-The project uses the NASA Bearing Dataset.
+This project uses the NASA Bearing Dataset.

-Due to file size constraints, the raw sensor data is not included in this repository.
+Due to file size limits, the raw dataset is not included in this repository.

-The dataset can be downloaded from the following link:
+Download the dataset from:
 https://www.kaggle.com/datasets/vinayak123tyagi/bearing-dataset

-After downloading, place the extracted files inside the `data/` directory as follows:
+After downloading, place it in the following structure:

+data/
+└── 1st_test/

 ---